What Is a Liver Biopsy?

 It is necessary to arrange post-biopsy transportation as sedatives are often administered.

-Discomfort – lasting for less than twenty-four hours – at the biopsy site, right upper abdomen, or right shoulder is experienced by twenty-five percent of liver biopsy patients.
-And though complications are rare – experienced in only two to three percent of biopsies – it's important to familiarize yourself with the signs and symptoms of liver biopsy complications.
+And though complications are rare – experienced in only 2-3% of biopsies – it’s important to familiarize yourself with the signs and symptoms of liver biopsy complications.

 • Abdominal swelling or bloating